 To achieve more security, you can use a private cloud.
 This is a cloud environment dedicated to only one organization and hosted on the organization’s own equipment or by a cloud provider (like Amazon, which offers a Virtual Private Cloud service).
 Though a private cloud may cost more and require more effort from your IT staff, this option provides a higher level of security and customization while offering the same level of efficiency and scalability as a public cloud.
 A hybrid cloud environment, which is steadily gaining popularity among organizations, uses both private and public clouds.

 Gartner highlights the importance of companies designing effective risk management strategies aligned with their overarching cloud strategies.
 According to Gartner’s recent predictions, through 2025, 99% of cloud security failures will be the customer’s fault.
 So to make your cloud migration and hosting highly secure, you should focus on implementing and enforcing policies on cloud ownership, responsibility, and risk acceptance as well as staff training.
 Plus, if you choose to cooperate with a skilled cloud and DevOps team, you have a higher chance to securely migrate your services to the cloud.

-How to do migration: step-by-step instructions
+How to do the migration: step-by-step instructions

 When you realize that the benefits of the cloud environment align with your business needs, it’s time to start preparing to migrate.
 Bear in mind that smooth migration requires qualified IT staff with experience in application migration.
 If your staff isn’t experienced enough to lead the migration process, you can contract with a qualified development team that can do everything for you.

 Step 1.
 Define the scope of migration

 Start by auditing and assessing your application portfolio for cloud readiness.
 What software do you use?
-Which apps will bring value when in the cloud?
+Which software solutions will bring value when in the cloud?
 What applications don’t bring value and should be turned off?
 During this assessment, you can use a TIME quadrant, one of the effective methods to define what to do with each component of your current system.
 For this, assess the business and technical value of each solution.

 So here’s the example of the TIME analysis and an explanation of each section of the quadrant: